 I have a dream that I will be remembered for ____________________.

-And if you’re looking for additional resources for MLK, here’s another one that is very versatile and can be used to supplement just about any other lesson or activity on Martin Luther King.
-It includes a close reading passage, comprehension questions, and MLK writing paper.
-You can click here to get it.
+And if you might be in need of additional resources, here’s another one that is very versatile and can be used to supplement just about any other lesson or activity on Martin Luther King.
+It includes a close reading passage, comprehension questions, and multiple options for MLK writing paper.

 I hope these resources are helpful for you during the busy month of January.
-I don’t know about you, but I have a dream that the MLK 3 day weekend will be here soon!
+And I don’t know about you, but I have a dream that the MLK 3 day weekend will be here soon! 😉